apache/incubator-retired-tamaya-site/README.md

 ```
 $ cd tamaya
 $ git checkout master (to generate the current development version) OR
-$ git checkout 0.4-incubating (to generate the a stable release version)
+$ git checkout 0.4-incubating (to generate a stable release version)
 $ mvn site
 (since javadoc:javadoc does not generate a full report)
 ```